Recep Tayyip Erdoğan: Referendums

 After the opposition parties deadlocked the 2007 presidential election by boycotting the parliament, the ruling AKP proposed a constitutional reform package.
-The reform package was first vetoed by president Sezer.
+The reform package was first vetoed by President Ahmet Necdet Sezer.
 Then he applied to the Turkish constitutional court about the reform package, because the president is unable to veto amendments for the second time.
 The Turkish constitutional court did not find any problems in the packet and 68.95% of the voters supported the constitutional changes.
 The reforms consisted of electing the president by popular vote instead of by parliament; reducing the presidential term from seven years to five; allowing the president to stand for re-election for a second term; holding general elections every four years instead of five; and reducing from 367 to 184 the quorum of lawmakers needed for parliamentary decisions.

 Reforming the Constitution was one of the main pledges of the AKP during the 2007 election campaign.
 The main opposition party CHP was not interested in altering the Constitution on a big scale, making it impossible to form a Constitutional Commission (Anayasa Uzlaşma Komisyonu).
 The amendments lacked the two-thirds majority needed to become law instantly, but secured 336 votes in the 550-seat parliament – enough to put the proposals to a referendum.
 The reform package included a number of issues such as the right of individuals to appeal to the highest court, the creation of the ombudsman's office; the possibility to negotiate a nationwide labour contract; gender equality; the ability of civilian courts to convict members of the military; the right of civil servants to go on strike; a privacy law; and the structure of the Constitutional Court.
 The referendum was agreed by a majority of 58%.